 The marathon in particular but to be honest the whole day is a very humbling experience.
 I feel just like I did at my first Ironman.
 A complete beginner.
 I cant believe how hard this race is and how far down the field I am.
 And not just now when I feel like I’m falling apart, but getting out of the swim and seeing more than half of the bikes gone from transition.
 Not getting much further up the field on the bike and to top it off I’m falling apart on the run like I haven’t done in years.

 The heat is savage.
 I fill my hat with ice at every aid station giving myself an ice cream headache and it’s melted before I get to the next aid station.
-Repeat the process, I throw cups of water over myself and stuff sponges in the back of my Tri suit and I’m still roasting.
+I repeat the process, I throw cups of water over myself and stuff sponges in the back of my Tri suit and I’m still roasting.
 It’s so hard to keep on running and I still keep telling myself to enjoy it.
 I won’t allow my head to drop or feel sorry for myself.
 I dreamed for years of being here and there are hundreds of people who would swap places in an instant so I don’t allow myself to do anything except soak it in and try to hang on to as many memories as I can.

 At about 5 miles to go I decide I’m going to run all the way, no more walking in the aid stations no matter how much it hurts and I’m going to run it well.
-I try to pick up the pace, it holds for about a half a mile and starts to slip and I dig in again and again and eventually I’m at the top of Palani hill with a blessed downhill and only 1 mile to go.
+I try to pick up the pace, it holds for about a half a mile and starts to slip and I dig in again and again and eventually I’m at the top of Palani hill with a downhill and only 1 mile to go.

-The finishing chute was the longest I’ve experienced and at the same time not nearly long enough.
+The finishing chute was the longest I’ve done and at the same time not nearly long enough.
 I wanted the feeling to go on and on.
 It’s the first time I’ve carried an Irish flag over the finish of a race and there was a huge sense of pride.
 I’m very proud of being Irish but for the first time I felt like I earned a finish carrying our flag.
 Something I never thought I would get to do.

 Immediately there was a huge feeling of relief as I crossed the line.
 It’s the first time since my first Ironman that I was afraid of not finishing.
 Afraid that something outside of my control would end my race early and stop me crossing that finish line.
 The pressure for the last couple of races was in the performance, in the need to qualify.
 This time I knew that a lot of people were watching at home.
 I had tons of good luck messages in the last couple of weeks and I didn’t want to disappoint anyone so the overriding feeling was relief.
 There was still a part of me that was gutted that I was so slow but I tried not to think about that yet, there would be plenty of time for that later.
 For now I just want to enjoy this feeling.